 A Guide to the City’s Must-See Attractions

 Yet, for all its storied past, this European gem offers more than just Gothic cathedrals and Baroque palaces.
 So if you’re looking to experience the best of Vienna, skip some of the usual suspects and set your sights on these truly quintessential attractions.
 Dive headfirst into the heart of this vibrant cultural hub.
-From the mouthwatering, but not kosher, cuisine to the dazzling architecture, Vienna is a city that will stay with you long after you’ve bid it “auf wiedersehen1“!
+From the mouthwatering, but not kosher, cuisine (there’s no kosher restaurant with historical Jewish Viennese food) to the dazzling architecture, Vienna is a city that will stay with you long after you’ve bid it “auf wiedersehen2“!
 Focus on the real gems of this beautiful city.
 Obviously, there are many more highlights—for example, just think of the countless sites dedicated to the many celebrated musicians—but here is what you simply can’t miss!
 You won’t be disappointed.

 A Site of Pilgrimage to Brilliance Across Varied Disciplines

 Vienna, a city renowned for its intellectual prowess, has been shaped by a myriad of brilliant minds.
 From artistic visionaries such as Beethoven, Mozart, Klimt, Schiele, Schubert, and Schoenberg, and from philosophical giants like Freud, Buber, and Wittgenstein to groundbreaking thinkers like Gödel and Schrödinger, the world’s cultural landscape has been enriched by their profound contributions.
 These, and countless other luminaries have left an indelible mark, that made Vienna a true center of intellectual, artistic, and musical excellence.